Jelly-Pudding/drone/README.md

 `dial tcp: i/o timeout`

 Then execute into your container in your pod with this command: `kubectl exec -it pod-name -- sh`.
 Then cd into `/etc/` and type `vi resolv.conf`.
 Add this line `nameserver 8.8.8.8`.
 Then type `exit` to exit the container.
+It should not be able to connect to the internet.
 If necessary redeploy the container again.